| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 humidity, hot tumble drying up to 160 degrees F (71 degrees C) and

-(d) machine Wash means a process by which soil is removed from products
+restoration by steam press or steam-air finishing. (d) machine Wash means a process by which soil is removed from products

 in a specially designed machine using water, detergent or soap and